Louisville Bankruptcy Attorney

 A Consumer Louisville Bankruptcy Attorney

-At other law firms, you pay your bankruptcy lawyer, and then you are handed off to a secretary, paralegal, or younger attorney.
-I prepare your consumer bankruptcy, foreclosure defense, or small business bankruptcy case.
-We typically offer two consultations: a complimentary 2-hour consultation and a 2-3 hour consultation with you to prepare and ensure your petition is perfect.
+I personally prepare your consumer bankruptcy, foreclosure defense, or small business bankruptcy case.
+We typically have two consultations: a complimentary 2-hour consultation and a 2-3 hour consultation with you to prepare and ensure your petition is perfect.
+Otherwise you get average results.
 Bankruptcy attorneys should never pass clients off to a paralegal or an inexperienced junior lawyer after the law firm collects.
-But at many firms, that is the bankruptcy filing process.
+But at many firms, that is their bankruptcy filing process.

 Kentucky Chapter 7 & Chapter 13

 When you call our law firm, you will speak with me or my assistant, who will schedule a consultation to design a solution tailored to meet your goals.
-We spend time with you to ensure you achieve your goals, get a fresh start, and overcome debt.
+We spend time with you to ensure you achieve your needs, get a fresh start, and overcome debt.
 I handle fewer than 20 cases per month to ensure each client receives the necessary attention, debt relief, and a better future.

 We are a Trusted Louisville Bankruptcy Attorney